 Transition from Key Stage 4 is crucial and the first few months in Post 16 can make or break a student’s experience.
 All students are fully inducted into Key Stage 5 during September and have access to individual support and guidance from their Post 16 Guidance Tutors; personalisation of timetables by the Post 16 Learning Leadership Team.

-The wider package of resources at Adwick play an important part in developing independent learners.
+The wider package of resources play an important part in developing independent learners.
 We have a dedicated computer suite designed by the students themselves as well as a fully resourced Careers and Reference Library.
 Within departments, student have access to world-class resources such as the music technology suite, Apple Mac editing and the state of the art Academy facilities, opened in March 2013.

 Praising Stars © is a core element that ensures this outstanding level of identification, intervention and impact pervades all aspects of Post 16.
 Six times a year, individual teaching staff; Heads of Department; the Post 16 Learning Management Team and Senior Leadership Team collaboratively review the progress of each individual student towards meeting their targets and learning goals.

 The Post 16 Team works within a strong praise culture and students are regularly rewarded for putting in the required effort to be successful.
 Students will experience a plethora of strategies to motivate them to achieve.

 The individual advice and guidance a student receives is key in them achieving their Post 18 aspirations.
 The advice and guidance at Post 16 is designed around individual student needs to ensure they are supported in achieving their life-long goals.